Kong/lua-resty-aws/README.md

 ### Global settings

 This library depends on global settings.
-Escpecially the core services for authentication and metadata.
+Especially the core services for authentication and metadata.
 Many of those can (also) be specified as environment variables.

-Hence it is recommended to populate the global confguration object at application start in the OpenResty `init` phase.
+Hence it is recommended to populate the global configuration object at application start in the OpenResty `init` phase.
 Simply add the following line;

 ```